This guide covers North Christchurch only. For other parts of Christchurch, please refer to the Zero Waste in Christchurch City homepage.

 - Ma Baker, 1066 Colombo St, Edgeware/St Albans

 - Most supermarkets (and even some Four Squares) stock unpackaged bread, bread rolls and/or bakery goods in their bakery section – just pop them into your BYO bags!

-- Trade Aid – Trade Aid‘s 2kg sugar bags are also great for upcycling as bulk bin bags and are home compostable once they do fall apart.
+- Trade Aid – Trade Aid‘s 1.5kg sugar bags are also great for upcycling as bulk bin bags, and are home compostable when they do wear out.
 Trade Aid’s coconut oil is one of the few on the market that does not have a plastic seal around the lid.
 You can get the sugar at Fresh Choice Merivale, 189 Papanui Road, Merivale.

 - Crisp On Edgeware, 1066D Colombo St, Edgeware/St Albans – stocks Greenz peanut butter (who encourages customers to return their empty jars for reuse, though their factory isn’t in town and Crisp said they don’t take them back to pass back to Greenz) and loose/unpackaged medjool dates.